nullsquid/Intro-To-Game-Programming/README.md

 _If you're not in my class but are reading this and are interested in anything specific, feel free to email me at [hyacinth@hyacinthnil.com](mailto:hyacinth@hyacinthnil.com)_

+_If you think that this is a cool project and want to support it, the author accepts donations [here](www.ko-fi.com/hyacinthnil)__

 ___

 ## Part 0: Basic LöVE and Lua concepts